Reduce bandwidth usage

 Side Effects / Warnings

 BALENA_SUPERVISOR_VPN_CONTROL: This defines the ability to send instantaneous updates to the device.
-Turning off the VPN means that any application or environment variable update is reflected only when the device polls for these changes.
+Turning off the VPN means that any configuration or variable update is reflected only when the device polls for these changes.
 The Web Terminal does not function when the VPN is disabled.
-This also disables the public URLs functionality.
+This also disables the public URL functionality.

 BALENA_SUPERVISOR_CONNECTIVITY_CHECK: Defines the device's ability to test and indicate (via an LED when available) that it has issues with connectivity.